Updated: Jan 13

 Luckily for us, the man thought it was hilarious.

 One day during the Greene County Library Summer program, I looked out from the puppet box to see my two-year-old Kathy waving her bright red, ruffled panties above her head.
 I whispered to Sally who stood just outside the curtain close to me.
-Without missing a beat, she called Kathy to her, stuck her into the back of the puppet box, Peggy and I used our free hands to put her panties back on her butt and shoved her out the back of the box.
+Without missing a beat, she called Kathy to her, stuck her into the back of the puppet box, Peggy and I used our free hands to put her panties back on her butt, and then shoved her out the back of the box.
 The show went on.

 It does my heart good to see some of our daughters choose careers working with children.
 One of Peggy’s girls uses puppets in her church’s children’s ministry, and Miff and Giff live with her.
 Two of Sally’s daughters teach school.
 My oldest daughter is a therapist who works with children, and the other one works in the children’s ministry at her church.
 It’s important to raise them right.